Ashkan-Yaldaie/thesis/documents/YaldaieAshkan_a1300570_ProjectPlan.md

 ### Work statement

-This project is set to create a fully modified and personalized home automation and se-curity system with the Raspberry Pi, some additional sensors and external devices.
+This project is set to create a fully modified and personalized home automation and security system with the Raspberry Pi, some additional sensors and external devices.

-Some pictures from the current state of the project are attached at the end of this doc-ument ([Appendix 1](#appendix-1-pictures-of-the-projects-current-state)).
+Some pictures from the current state of the project are attached at the end of this document ([Appendix 1](#appendix-1-pictures-of-the-projects-current-state)).

 ### Objectives and deliverables of the project